MathiasBeckius/ElixirNerves/malmo_elixir/01-led_demo/README.md

 https://github.com/nerves-project/nerves_leds

 ## Notes
-These instructions have been verified on a Linux system (Ubuntu).
+These instructions have been verified on a Linux system (Ubuntu), running Elixir 1.8.1, Nerves Bootstrap 1.5.0 and Nerves 1.4.3.